puppetlabs/puppetdb-cli/README.md

 > **Note**: This repository is still under active development.
 Stay tuned for
 > release dates and functionality changes.

-The PuppetDB CLI project provide Puppet subcommands for querying PuppetDB data, via `puppet query <query>`, and PuppetDB administrative tasks, `puppet db
+The PuppetDB CLI project provides Puppet subcommands for querying PuppetDB data, via `puppet query <query>`, and PuppetDB administrative tasks, `puppet db
 <import|export|status>`.
 The `query` subcommand will allow you to query PuppetDB
-using either the upcoming PQL syntax of the traditional PuppetDB query syntax (also known as AST).
+using either PQL or AST syntax.
 The `db` subcommand is a replacement for the older `puppetdb <export|import>` commands with faster startup times and much friendlier error messages.